 Other spasmodic conditions may be noted from stomach cramps and nervousness to asthma and even convulsions.
 Perhaps contractions too.

 Berries produce a red-pink dye.
 The acidic juice can be used as a mordant to set compatible dyes.

 You can plant the fully ripe berries straight in the soil and they may germinate in a couple of years.
 The standard woody cutting and root hormone route works too.
-They like wet – shorelines, swamps, and damp forest edges.
+Also called Water Elder “berry growing by the water”, they like it wet – shorelines, swamps, and damp forest edges.

 Under ripe or large quantities of berries or tea may cause cramps and vomiting.

 1) Most medicinal herbs, if edible, are meant to be eaten in moderation, even sparingly.
 Some require extra preparation.

 2) People can be allergic or sensitive to nearly any plant; try new herbs one at a time at your own risk.

 3) For medicinal use, I must recommend receiving a diagnosis and working with a reputed health care provider.
 I generally do not post specific treatments and dosages because I think that is best between you and your health care provider, and ideally monitored.